wspek/batch-convert/README.md

 #### Show help
 `batchconvert -h`

-#### Resize images in folder to new image size and output destination files in a different directory.
+#### Resize images in folder to new image size and output destination files in a different directory
 `batchconvert --input [FOLDER] --resize 3000 2000 FOLDER`

-#### Convert images in folder JPEG and output destination files in a different directory.
+#### Convert images in folder to JPEG and output destination files in a different directory
 `batchconvert --input [FOLDER] --format jpg FOLDER`